The Muslim Jewish Forum of Greater Manchester

 Following the prayers the guests enjoyed a lively meeting with the trustees and worshippers while eating kosher food provided by the CMA which was blessed by Charles with a traditional Hebrew prayer.

-Usman thanked Shahid from the MJF for arranging the social and described the three hour event as a very informative gathering where both faith communities demonstrated many common aspects during their broad discussions, increasing empathy and understanding.
+Usman thanked the MJF for arranging the social and described the three hour event as a very informative gathering where both faith communities demonstrated many common aspects during their broad discussions, increasing empathy and understanding.

 Jonny Wineberg, Co-Chair of The MJF, said, “We are proud to stand up for each other’s rights and challenge intolerance wherever it exists.
 But even more, we are proud of the respect and understanding we foster between our two great communities and present to the wider community.
 Our thanks go to all those involved in organising and delivering these events and we invite Synagogues and Mosques from around the County to start building relations with their nearest twin and participate in the 7th Weekend of Twinning in November 2014.”